vkhatri/chef-elasticsearch-cluster/README.md

 ## Supported OS

-This cookbook was tested on Amazon (2015-03) & Ubuntu (14.04) Linux and expected to work on similar platform families OS.
+This cookbook was tested on Amazon (2015-03) & Ubuntu (14.04) Linux and expected to work on similar platform family OS.

 ## Supported ElasticSearch Version